 Many of Dunedin's most impressive buildings were built in the gold rush days, when cost was no object.
 As a result, the city has the best collection of ornate Victorian and Edwardian buildings in the southern hemisphere.

-Opened in 1906 and described as an experimental collaboration of Classical and Neo-Gothic architectural styles, Dunedin Railway Station is outrageously beautiful.
-The combination of dark basalt and white limestone make it look like the world’s biggest gingerbread house.
+Perhaps the most iconic of these is the Dunedin Railway Station, an outrageously beautiful example of classical and neo-gothic architectural styles.
+The combination of dark basalt and white limestone make it look like the world's biggest gingerbread house.

 Dunedin's cuisine scene